The Last Kingdom of Al Andalus (The Play)

 FERDINAND.

-We shall attempt to unite the kingdoms of Hispania into one and under that banner, we shall rule the world.
+We shall unite the kingdoms of Hispania under one banner—and beneath that banner, rule the world.

 ISABELLA.